-Patients who have suffered injury from medical errors, such as botched liposuction procedures that lead to health concerns, can talk to an attorney about their cases.
-A medical malpractice lawyer can assist these patients in understanding their rights and how they may be able to collect damages for their injuries.
+Patients who have suffered injury from surgical errors, such as botched liposuction procedures that lead to health concerns, can talk to an attorney about their cases.
+A medical malpractice lawyer can assist these patients in understanding their rights and how they may be able to collect damages for their cosmetic surgery malpractice case.

 Source: Anesthesiology News, “As Liposuction Deaths Mount, Study Exposes Cracks in Safety,” Michael Vlessides, Oct.
 2012